Give2Peer/g2p-server-symfony/README.md

       - "91.121.148.102"
   - *title*
   - *description*

-`POST /spot`
-  - alias of give, when we're not the legal owner
+  - *gift* 'true' or 'false', whether the user is the legal owner or not

 Find